wikiknights/cs-materials/src/intro-to-c/sorting/sorting.md

 the algorithms themselves.

 Let us say we have a certain number of operations throughout a singular loop in our code, such as addition, multiplication, conditional statements, printing, etc.
-If this loop goes through these operations _*n*_ times, we can call this order _*n*_ time complexity, or O(n).
+If this loop goes through these operations $n$ times, we can call this order $n$ time complexity, or $O(n)$.
 This is called big-O notation, and is a useful way of classifying the speed of our code.
 An example of this is below:

 ```